partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: *kicks bonbons into space*

-Bonbon: Shiiiiiii- We won't forget this-bonnnnnnnnnn....
+Bonbon: Craaaaaaap- We won't forget this-bonnnnnnnnnn....

-Momo: Barley, you ARE our best friend.
+Momo: Barley, you ARE our friend.

 Judy: Momo-chan!
 Which of us is your best friend, me or Barley!?